-- Attend one of the prep sessions or workshops in the Writing Lab or Career Center.
+- Observe one period of a middle school or high school FCS class.
+Summarize what you observed and discuss how this experience will influence your teaching career.
+One observation and write-up is required, but you may complete one additional observation and write-up. - Attend one of the prep sessions or workshops in the Writing Lab or Career Center.
 Specify which session you attended and type a 1⁄2-1 page summary of what you learned at this session.
 Have the person in charge sign a professional development verification form.
-Writing Lab 677-2033, SB414; Career Center 677-2878, UN105.
+Writing Lab 677-2033, BH414; Career Center 677-2878, UN105.
 Limit three sessions. - Attend Resumania in the Career Center.
-Type a 1⁄2-1 page summary of what you learned at this session.
+Type a 1⁄2-1-page summary of what you learned at this session.
+Have the person in charge sign a professional development verification form. - Write a Review of Literature on the Simerly articles pertaining to your option.
+R of L must be 2-3 pages in length and include references done in APA format. - Attend one event outside your option to learn how Family and Consumer Sciences is an integrated whole.
+A 1-page summary must be written describing how this option is related to your option.
 Have the person in charge sign a professional development verification form. - Read a book on professional development.
 The Career Center has many books to choose from.
 Type a 1⁄2-1 page critique of the book.
 Give reference information in APA style.
 Limit three books.
-If the book you read has sections or chapters and only one section or chapter applies to you, then treat it as an article (see the five points activities). - Attend a one session professional meeting/event on/off campus that applies to your option.
+If the book you read has sections or chapters and only one section or chapter applies to you, then treat it as an article (see the five points activities). - Attend a one-session professional meeting/event on/off campus that applies to your option.
 Indicate how this organization pertains to your option.
 Summarize the major highlights of the meeting/event in 1⁄2-1 page (no more than 1 page total).
 Have the person in charge sign a professional development verification form.
-Limit three meetings/events/etc. - Write an article for a professional or student newsletter.
-Submit the published article.
+Limit three meetings/events/etc.

+- Write an article for The Betty newsletter.
+Submit the article to me or the editor of SAFCS.
 In the case of a professional newsletter that won't be published until after the deadline, submit a verification form signed by the editor or submit the editor's letter of acceptance.
-Limit three articles. - Critiqued luncheon seminar.
+Limit three articles. - FCS departmental Critiqued-seminar.
 Submit a verification form signed by the person in charge.
-Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total).
+Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total). - Critiqued luncheon-lunch.

-- Critiqued luncheon lunch.
 Submit a verification form signed by the person in charge.
 Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total). - Kid's Fitness Challenge (Spring).
 Submit a verification form signed by the person in charge stating you worked the entire event.
 Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total). - Run, Walk, Roll (Spring).
 Submit a verification form signed by the person in charge stating you worked the entire event.
 Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total). - Nutrition Bowl.
 Submit a verification form signed by the person in charge stating that you worked at least 4 hours.
 Summarize the major highlights of the event in 1⁄2-1 page (no more than 1 page total).
 If you compete in the Nutrition Bowl you may earn 15 points. - JADE representative.
 Include a copy of the acceptance letter addressed to you or provide a verification form.
 Describe your duties in 1⁄2-1 page